 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects.
+In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.

 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.